ChicoState/SETeams/voltanium.md

 * Max Schimm, [mjschimm](https://github.com/mjschimm)
 * Brian Sullivan, [bsullivan8](https://github.com/bsullivan8)

-We are going to be using a private repository to start, and then we are going toconsider making it public when we are closer to finishing.
+We are going to be using a private repository to start, and then we are going to consider making it public when we are closer to finishing.
 This decision depends on the client.